Military parades in North Korea: 2023

+2024 & 2025

+A smaller scale military parade was held at the plaza of Pyongyang Indoor Stadium.
+The participating columns were mostly historical columns from the war.

 Day of the Sun/Day of the Shining Star

 Parades in honor of the Day of the Sun and the Day of the Shining Star:

-April 2002

-For the first time ever, the parade of 2002 marked the 90th anniversary of the birth of Kim Il-sung and this was the very first Day of the Sun parade ever to be organized in the 21st century.
-It was primarily a civil-military parade with the absence of the mobile column.

 February 2012

 2012 marked the 70th anniversary of the birth of Kim Jong Il.
-It was the first one of its nature held as the holiday was only elevated to the status of a national holiday following the death and state funeral of Kim Jong-il.
+It was the first one of its nature held as the holiday was only elevated to the status of a national holiday following the death and state funeral of Kim Jong Il.
 It was the first parade during which Kim Jong Un attended in the position of Supreme Leader of North Korea, and was held at the forecourt of the Kumsusan Palace of the Sun.

 April 2012

-2012 marked the centenary of the birth of Kim Il-sung.
-On the Day of the Sun that year, current leader Kim Jong-un gave his first public speech.
-The KPA introduced the new KN-08 missile was in a parade.
+2012 marked the centenary of the birth of Kim Il Sung.
+On the Day of the Sun that year, current leader Kim Jong Un gave his first public speech.
+The KPA introduced the new Hwasong-13 missile was in a parade.
 It also presented its UAVs for the first time during this parade.
 BBC reporter John Sudworth described the parade as one where "he could feel the ground shake as soldiers and rockets passed by".
 Markus Schiller, a weapons analyst, expressed his surprise with an ICBM's appearance, noting that most technology seen before were "one quarter of the size".
-Kim Jong-un's 20-minute address was his first speech since assuming the leadership.
+Kim Jong Un's 20-minute address was his first speech since assuming the leadership.
 Officially published under the title of, Let Us March Forward Dynamically Towards Final Victory, Holding Higher the Banner of Songun, it was the basis of for the writing of the song, Onwards Toward the Final Victory.